FelixOnline/v2/content/articles/2012-11-1-knights-in-shining-armour-win-again.md

 subtitle: >
   The nerves are tense, for the past two years, women’s 1st has remain unbeaten; will they do it again?
 date: "2012-11-01 23:09:59 +0000"

 # Attributes from Felix Online V1
 id: "2813"
 old_path: /sport/2813/knights-in-shining-armour-win-again
 aliases:
  - /sport/2813/knights-in-shining-armour-win-again
+imported: true
+comments:
+ - I went to this game with my Dad we both sprpout Posh but we went to sprpout the Welsh side and stood on the away end One of my favourite memories was when the City full back I think he was Portuguese went down injured in the last couple of minutes and people were going mental at him to get back up as it put the team down to 7

 # Article Taxonomies
 categories:
  - sport
 tags:
+authors:
+ - csw09

+# Homepage control params
 headline: true
 featured: true